 All authorized institutions in Hong Kong are subject to the minimum criteria for authorization as prescribed in the Seventh Schedule to the Banking Ordinance.
 If any banking applicants do not satisfy one of these criteria, the HKMA may reject their application.
 Note that such conditions must be met and maintain both at the time of application being made and after authorization.

 What are these minimum criteria?
-Below are key criteria that applicants should bear in mind:
+Below are the key criteria that applicants should bear in mind:

 Deposit Protection Scheme